 - Military personnel and their families might need a concealed carry permit because of the inherent deployment risks.

 However, stun guns and tasers are not firearms, which means they are not subject to the same laws.

-They are however subject to the laws pertaining to dangerous weapons.
+They are, however, subject to the laws about dangerous weapons.
 There are specific situations that are outlined based on each state.

 Every person who commits an assault upon the person of a peace officer or firefighter with a stun gun or less lethal weapon, as defined in Section 16780, who knows or reasonably should know that the person is a peace officer or firefighter engaged in the performance of his or her duties, when the peace officer or firefighter is engaged in the performance of his or her duties, shall be punished by imprisonment in the county jail for a term not exceeding one year, or by imprisonment pursuant to subdivision (h) of Section 1170 for two, three, or four years (c).